 - TV watching: Finally, turn off the TV.
 Another study had participants eat either macaroni and cheese or pizza while watching TV or listening to music.
 Participants actually ate 71% more macaroni and cheese and 36% more pizza when watching TV.

 The key to long-term weight loss is to integrate these habits into your life long-term.
 If you quickly lose weight but then revert back to your old ways, the weight will come back.
-So, start small and integrate a few of these habits into your life and keep adding more over time.
+Have a look at shark tank diet pill episode to find out more about different products that are available to aid your weight loss.
+Start small and integrate a few of these habits into your life and keep adding more over time.
 Good luck!

 Acheson, K. J., et al. “Caffeine and coffee: their influence on metabolic rate and substrate utilization in normal weight and obese individuals.”
 The American journal of clinical nutrition 33.5 (1980): 989-997.